-The dump file is created by generating a Hyper-V save state of the virtual machine.
-This process will pause the VM for up to 10 mins after which time the VM is resumed.
+The dump file is created by generating a Hyper-V save state of the virtual machine (VM).
+This process will pause the VM for up to 10 minutes, after which time the VM is resumed.
 The VM is not restarted as part of this process.

 How is your data handled?